Predator (film): Filming

 Both McTiernan and Schwarzenegger lost 25 pounds during the film.
 Schwarzenegger's weight loss was a professional choice while McTiernan lost the weight because he avoided the food in Mexico due to health concerns.
-Unlike McTiernan, most of the cast and crew suffered from Travelers' diarrhea's since the Mexican hotel in which they were living had problems with its water purification.
+Unlike McTiernan, most of the cast and crew suffered from travelers' diarrhea since the Mexican hotel in which they were living had problems with its water purification.
 In an interview, Carl Weathers said the actors would secretly wake up as early as 3:00 a.m. to work out before the day's shooting.
 Weathers also stated that he would act as if his physique was naturally given to him and would work out only after the other actors were nowhere to be seen.

 According to Schwarzenegger, filming was physically demanding.
 The actor—and former bodybuilder—shipped gym equipment to Mexico and trained intensively every day before shooting began, usually with his co-stars.
 Screenwriter Jim Thomas was impressed with the training regimen and said: "I think that phrase 'manly men' was coined [during the production of Predator]".
-Among other tasks, Schwarzenegger had to swim in very cold water and spent three weeks covered in mud for the climactic battle with the alien.
-In addition, cast and crew endured very cold temperatures in the Mexican jungle that required heat lamps to be on all of the time.
+Among other tasks, Schwarzenegger had to swim in very cold water and spent three weeks covered in mud for the climactic battle with the Predator.
+In addition, cast and crew endured freezing temperatures in the Mexican jungle that required heat lamps to be on all of the time.
 Cast and crew filmed on rough terrain that, according to the actor, was never flat, "always on a hill.
 We stood all day long on a hill, one leg down, one leg up.
 It was terrible."
 Schwarzenegger also faced the challenge of working with Kevin Peter Hall, who could not see in the Predator suit.
 The actor recalled that "when he's supposed to slap me around and stay far from my face, all of a sudden, whap!
 There is this hand with claws on it!"
-Hall stated in an interview that his experience on the film "wasn't a movie, it was a survival story for all of us."
+Hall stated in an interview that his experience with the film "wasn't a movie, it was a survival story for all of us."
 For example, in the scene where the Predator chases Dutch, the water was foul, stagnant and full of leeches.
 Hall could not see out of the mask and had to rehearse his scenes with it off and memorize where everything was.
 The outfit was difficult to wear because it was heavy and affected his balance.